qmk/qmk_firmware/keyboards/acheron/keebspcb/readme.md

 ## Layouts

-The PCB offers a sinfle layout consisting of a default ANSI layout with 7U bottom row.
+The PCB offers a single layout consisting of a default ANSI layout with 7U bottom row.

 ## PCB Documentation